dmrph/DecibelDetect/docs/weeklyreports/weekly_925.md

 ### David:
   - **Goals from Last Week:**
-    - tbd
+    - Start working on a simple program that accepts audio input.

   - **Progress and Issues:**
-    - Starting working on React Native app using Expo
+    - Started working on React Native app using Expo
-    - Implemented sound capturing in decibels
+    - Created program for sound capturing in decibels

   - **Plans and Goals:**
-    - tbd
+    - Implement program for sound capturing into react app
+    - Get Expo working, connectivity issues

 ---